Skip to main content

 You will also need to act quickly to obtain other documents, including the driver’s qualification file, logs and payroll records.
 All of those things are computer monitored or generated need to flagged.
 (A complete list of all of the documents that you will want to obtain is attached to the end of this article).
 Of note, the GPS system can indeed by virtue of comparing geographic positions, be used for log auditing, and indeed the speed of the equipment.
 Auditing can be held, because the truck did have an incident or accident and the driver needs the support for his story and/or the company needs to investigate to insure that they have an obligation to whomever they had the accident with or the training of the driver and so on.

 I don’t think that I could emphasize enough that the activities concerning an accident investigation should be done quickly.
 Many times you don’t get the information for a year or so, and the company has had an opportunity to indeed hide behind the regulations that say they can remove the documentation.
 There isn’t any regulation that deals with Qualcomm systems and saving the data that I know of.
-The importance now of this message is go quickly, to get the right investigators, to gather as much data as you can, to spend as much as time as you can gathering that information, write that letters that hold the equipment for inspection.
+The importance now of this message is to go quickly, to get the right investigators, to gather as much data as you can, to spend as much as time as you can gathering that information, and to write those letters that hold the equipment for inspection.
 Those are all legal things that you all know very well, but they’re also things that I can recommend.
-If the truck had an accident at eight o’clock this morning I would like to be looking at the truck at nine o’clock this morning if that’s possible.
-Obviously that’s not possible in most cases, but never the less it would be a nice thing to think about.
-The quicker you get to it, the better the evidence most of the time.
+If the truck had an accident at eight o’clock this morning, I would like to be looking at the truck at nine o’clock this morning, if that’s possible.
+Obviously, that’s not possible in most cases, but never the less, it would be a nice thing to think about.
+The quicker you get to it, the better the evidence, most of the time.

 Checklist for Documents to Obtain in Trucking Accidents